scipopt/MatlabSCIPInterface/README.md

 This repository provides an interface of Matlab/Octave to [SCIP](https://www.scipopt.org/) and [SCIPSDP](http://www.opt.tu-darmstadt.de/scipsdp/).

-This interface is based on the OPTI Toolbox by Jonathan Currrie, see:
+This interface is based on the OPTI Toolbox by Jonathan Currie, see:

 https://github.com/jonathancurrie/OPTI